She Loves Biscotti

 Twisting the strips of dough

-With your fingers, pick up two side by side strips of dough.
+With your fingers, pick up two side-by-side strips of dough.
 Gently make two complete twists away from each other.
-That is to say, you are twisting one strip in a clockwise direction, and the other counterclockwise.
+That is to say, you are twisting one strip in a clockwise direction and the other counterclockwise.

 Strips of star bread dough about to be twisted.